hukim1112/RL/lecture/RL tutorial.md

 ![RL_tutorial](images/RL_tutorial.png)

-**Q. How can we model decision making process of agents for a environment which have specific characteristics?
-That's called Markov decision process**
+Q. How can we model decision making process of agents for a environment which have specific characteristics?
+That's called **Markov decision process**

-#### Markov decision process
+## 2. Markov decision process

 ![Markov_Decision_Process.svg](images/Markov_Decision_Process.svg.png)

 ---

-We need to understand a useful property called [Markov property](https://en.wikipedia.org/wiki/Markov_property) .
+We need to understand a useful property called **[Markov property](https://en.wikipedia.org/wiki/Markov_property)** .
 Markov property refers to the memoryless property of a stochastic process.
 $$
 P[S_{t+1}|S_{t},S_{t-1},S_{t-2},S_{t-3}...S_{2},S_{1}] = P[S_{t+1}|S_{t}]\\
 \text{if and only if this case is called Markov}